 Now that you have an input/ directory with data, and a code/ directory (created by the YODA procedure) for your scripts, it is time to work on the script for your analysis.
-Within midterm\project, the code/ directory is where you want to place your scripts.
-Finally you can try out the Python API of DataLad!
+Within midterm_project, the code/ directory is where you want to place your scripts.

 But first, you plan your research question.
-You decide to do a classification analysis with a k-nearest neighbors algorithm.
+You decide to do a classification analysis with a k-nearest neighbors algorithm141.
 The iris dataset works well for such questions.
 Based on the features of the flowers (sepal and petal width and length) you will try to predict what type of flower (Setosa, Versicolor, or Virginica) a particular flower in the dataset is.
 You settle on two objectives for your analysis: